CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-master-data/batch-inventory-tab.md

 You can check Allocated, Available and Existing quantities in each location where the Batch is stored.

-**Existing Quantity** – a sum of all quantities of an Item in all of the Warehouses
+- **Existing Quantity**: a sum of all quantities of an Item across all warehouses.

-**Allocated Quantity** – a sum of all quantities of an Item that has already been used in sales and inventory documents
+- **Allocated Quantity**: a sum of all quantities of an Item that has already been used in sales and inventory documents.

-**Available Quantity** – a sum of all quantities that is available to be used.
-Existing - Allocated = Available Quantity.
+- **Available Quantity**: a sum of all quantities that is available to be used.
+Existing Quantity - Allocated Quantity = Available Quantity.

+---
+The Batch Inventory tab plays a vital role in warehouse management by providing real-time insights into batch stock levels.
+This ensures businesses can efficiently allocate inventory, prevent shortages, and optimize batch usage.